 Confirm your SSL Certificate

-Your website is at the least and extension of your business, and at the most the business in its entirety.
+Your site is at the least an extension of your business and at the most the business in its entirety.
 Why jeopardize your livelihood and reputation by rushing such a critical process?